michael-martin-al/gatsby-starter-netlify-cms/src/pages/products/index.md

     quote: >-
       Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
+  - author: Mikhail Gorbachev
+    quote: This junk is pure perfection.
+The best I've had west of the Rockies.
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions